bghira/SimpleTuner/TUTORIAL.md

   - Use `configure.py` instead if you would prefer an interactive configurator.
 4. Run the [train.sh](/train.sh) script.

-## Advanced users: Kohya config conversion

-If you are accustomed to training on Kohya, you can convert your Kohya config to a command-line string for SimpleTuner by using `kohya_config.py --config_path=/path/to/kohya/config.json`.

-This isn't as ideal as going through the parameters and setting them manually, but it can be a good starting point if you just want to dive right in.

-The script prints out many warnings and errors to help you get a better understanding of what you need to change.

 ## Hardware Requirements

 Ensure your hardware meets the requirements for the resolution and batch size you plan to use.
 High-end GPUs with more than 24G VRAM are generally recommended.
 For LoRA, 24G is more than enough - you can get by with a 12G or 16G GPU.
 More is better, but there's a threshold of diminishing returns around 24G for LoRAs on smaller models (eg. not Flux)